Scandinavian rugs: Development of rya

-By the 1880s, traditional Scandinavian rugs – and, most especially, Ryas – were hugely popular throughout northern Europe.
-In addition, Sweden had begun to produce a very distinctive style of rug, the Rollakan.
-These pieces were generally flat-woven rugs bedecked with elaborate tapestry art, making them very distinctive from the generally abstract, thick-piled Ryas – even as they were used for similar purposes.
+By the 1880s, traditional Scandinavian rugs, especially Ryas, were popular throughout northern Europe.
+In addition, Sweden had begun to produce a distinctive style of rug, the Rollakan.
+These pieces were generally flat-woven rugs with elaborate tapestry art, making them very different from the generally abstract, thick-piled Ryas, even as they were used for similar purposes.

-From humble beginnings, the craft of rug-making in Scandinavia has blossomed into a complex art form with various outlets for craftspeople to explore.
-And though Rya rugs fell out of favor with the nobles of Scandinavia and were subsequently relegated to the domain of folk art, there was a massive explosion in the popularity of the traditional Rya rug in the middle years of the twentieth century – a phenomenon that continues on today.
+While Rya rugs fell out of favor with the nobles of Scandinavia and were subsequently relegated to the domain of folk art, there was a rise in popularity of the traditional Rya rug in the middle years of the twentieth century.

 Ryas had been made with abstract, geometric designs for centuries, and had always been made with thick shaggy pile.
 This design style was particularly appealing to the modernist designers of mid-twentieth-century Europe and North America, who felt that shaggy, colorful carpets worked well to offset the harsher and colder design elements that dominated their own aesthetic: in a home with many straight lines, hard woods, and metals, the soft and colorful design style of Rya rugs gave a sense of warmth and color that often worked to create a homier house.
 Designers as influential as Ray Eames, Le Corbusier, and Frank Lloyd Wright, were all known to enjoy the effect of a traditional Scandinavian rug.